jeanniekim/beg-nb-sentiment-analysis/README.md

 Python notebook project for building, training, and testing a **Naive-Bayes sentiment analysis model** from scratch.
 Structured + written for **programming beginners**.

 Features:
-- Not object-based to be more beginner-friendly
+- Not object-oriented to be more beginner-friendly
 - Detailed instructions and hints.

 Files: